-State-of-the-art training for tomorrow's pilots: in times of change, the security challenges of the German armed forces are shifting, and this is accompanied by increased demands on the training and further education of air force, army and naval helicopter pilots.
-The introduction of new modern helicopter systems and the use of simulators also recognized in civil aviation, has led to the establishment of the largest simulator centre in Europe located at the Bückeburg air base.
-In addition, the facility has become a service centre also for external users, such as the Federal Police and the helicopter associations of Spain, Sweden and Belgium, to name but a few.
+Advanced training for tomorrow's pilots: In times of change, the Bundeswehr's security challenges are evolving.
+As a result, the demands on the basic and advanced training of Bundeswehr helicopter pilots are also increasing.
+The introduction of new, modern helicopter systems and the use of simulators led to the establishment of the largest simulator centre in Europe, the Hans E. Drebing Simulator Centre, at the International Helicopter Training Centre in Bückeburg.
+Since its establishment, the facility has developed into a service centre that also caters to third-party users such as the German Federal Police as well as helicopter pilots from countries such as the Netherlands, Sweden and Denmark, to only name a few.

-Thanks to the highly qualified on-site support provided by CAE personnel Bückeburg has become an international helicopter training centre with a first-rate service reputation.
+The highly qualified support provided by CAE experts on site has greatly contributed to developing Bückeburg into an international helicopter training centre with first-class service standards.